GCE Advanced Level REDOX Volumetric Analysis Titration Revision Questions

 (b) Calculate the percentage of iron(III) oxide in the ore.

-(c) Suggest why potassium manganate(VII) used for this titration? (as in Q1)
+(c) Suggest why potassium manganate(VII) isn't used for this titration? (though it was ok in Q1)

 Question 4: An approximately 0.02 mol dm–3 potassium manganate(VII) solution was standardized against precisely 0.100 mol dm–3 iron(II) ammonium sulphate solution.
 25.0 cm3 of the solution of the iron(II) salt were oxidized by 24.15 cm3 of the manganate(VII) solution.